exiguus/ca.accelerator/README.md

-#SET OF BASH SCRIPTS FOR EASY HTTPS CERT MANAGEMENT
+#Set of BASH scripts for easy HTTPS Cert Management
 creating certificate requests and (pound like) pem files pound is a HTTPS front-end for Web server